 Curriculum

-The Bachelor of Veterinary Medicine is a six-year programme designed to train professionally competent veterinarians in accordance with the international accreditation standards of the Australasian Veterinary Boards Councils (AVBC) and the Royal College of Veterinary Surgeons (RCVS).
-At graduation, students will have achieved the Day One Competences of the AVBC and RCVS and will be confident and competent to practice.
+The BVM is a six-year programme designed to train professionally competent veterinarians in accordance with the international accreditation standards of the Australasian Veterinary Boards Council (AVBC) and the Royal College of Veterinary Surgeons (RCVS).
+At graduation, students will have achieved the Day One Competences required for veterinarians.

-The completion of some components of the curriculum may require students to spend time at facilities outside of Hong Kong, including in Mainland China.
+The completion of some curriculum components may require students to spend time at facilities outside of Hong Kong, including, for example, Cornell College of Veterinary Medicine, Ithaca, New York State (for Animal Husbandry EMS), Australia and Mainland China.

-Students are required to undertake courses without intermission to fulfil the BVM degree requirements within the normal study period.
+Students are required to undertake courses without intermission to fulfil the BVM degree requirements within the normative study period.

-They are expected to follow the below progression pattern of study (click on a course code for more information about individual courses):
+The requirements of international accreditation standards and the commitment to cover the four themes (Animal Welfare, Aquatic Animal Health, Emerging Infectious Diseases and Food Safety) mean that all students are expected to follow the same course of study below (click on a course code for more information about individual courses):

 Course Code | Course Title | Credit Units |